-Our article maps the lines running through schools, through classrooms, through immigrant student-bodies, through teacher-bodies, through curriculum and pedagogical practices to see how they produce certain kinds of citizens and not others.
-We ask about the political implications of such becomings and to imagine (along with our young research participants) how being a citizen, and how citizenship itself, might transform and be thought of differently

-On the basis of this research, we believe that concrete classroom experiences are essential to the multiple processes of becoming informed and mature citizens in the context of secondary school education.
-It is not enough to teach citizenship as iconic subject matter.
+In terms of pedagogical practice, we contend that concrete classroom experiences are essential to the multiple processes of becoming informed and mature citizens in the context of secondary school education.
+In other words, it is not enough to teach citizenship as iconic subject matter.
 One must also be cognizant of how citizenship is produced pedagogically.

+More significantly, however,

-Moreover, we argue that the experiences of our participants shed light on the problematic relationship between nation-state and global citizenship within linguistic contexts and that Deleuzian theory can help us conceptualize these relationships more fully.
+we argue that the experiences of our participants shed light on the problematic relationship between nation-state and global citizenship within linguistic contexts and that Deleuzian theory can help us conceptualize these relationships more fully.
+As we outline in our literature review below, the dominant citizenship education frameworks in the research literature rarely problematize the nation-state.
+We hold this to be true, even with Westheimer and Kahne’s seminal (2004) framework, which argues for a notion they term the “justice-orientated” citizen.
+Deleuzian concepts help us expand such notions so that the notions of subjectivity and citizenship can be liberated from the nation-state.

-In this article, we first outline the conceptual framework that informed the study: the relationship between citizenship and the Deleuzo-Guattarian concepts of agencement and becoming.
-We then provide the reader with a description of the overall social-cultural context for the study.
+In this article, we first provide a brief literature review of how the construction of subjectivity is related to citizenship theory.
+This is followed by an outline the relationship between citizenship and the Deleuzo-Guattarian concepts of agencement and becoming that we argue address shortcoming in the literature.
+The reader is then provided with a description of the overall social-cultural context for the empirical study that we use for illustrative purposes.
 A brief description of our methodology for data collection and analysis follows.
-We then move on to our results, arranged in the five mappings that emerged from the findings.
-Excerpts from the data are therein provided.
-We conclude with a discussion of the implications of our study in terms of Second Language Education (SLE) theory and the concrete teaching practices for immigrant second language youth.
+Using the Deleuzo-Guattarian concepts discussed earlier, we then present three analytic mappings of data from the study.
+The findings from our study are interweaved in this mapping.
+We conclude with a brief discussion of the implications of our study in terms of the concrete teaching practices for immigrant second language youth and, more substantially, in relationship to Second Language Education (SLE) theory.

-Conceptual Framework

 Citizenship and the Construction of Subjectivity

 Making connections between citizenship and the construction of subjectivity has long been a preoccupation within modern academic discourse since citizenship emerged as a separate discipline.
 Marshall (1950), one of the most influential of the field’s theorists, argued that by conferring equal legal status to all members of society, citizenship obfuscates inequalities of class and thus prevents poorer members of society from perceiving the real nature of their relationship with the state.
 Since Marshall, citizenship theory has moved into a deeper concern with group rights informed by the identity politics and the emerging forces of globalization and intensified migration (Isin & Wood, 1999).
 These forces have concretely reshaped most nation states throughout the world into either actual or formally recognized multicultural and multilingual entities (Guiraudon & Joppke, 2001).
 Although some scholars in citizenship studies have predicted the end of citizenship in an age of globalization (Falk, 2000), many other scholars (Boli & Thomas, 1999; Campbell & Rew,1999; Mathews, 2000) have declared that citizenship is now acquiring a transnational dimension that has replaced its old ties to exclusive territoriality.
 Some of this new scholarship is recasting citizenship as a form of caring (White & Hunt, 2000), peoplehood (Smith, 2001), or in special reference to class (Crow & Longford, 2000), gender intimacy (Plummer, 2001) or queer theory (Seidman & Alexander, 2001).
 This scholarship is increasingly marked by concerns over how being a citizen can be actively taken up as a participatory role, rather than as a passive status simply conferred by a nation state (Kennedy, 2007; Print, 2007; Westheimer & Kahne, 2004).